Great Barrier Reef Marine Park

-Water Quality Guidelines for the Great Barrier Reef Marine Park (2010)[2.22 MB, 109 pages] with set levels for specific pollutants, which when exceeded prompt managers to take action.
+GBRMPA has Water Quality Guidelines for the Great Barrier Reef Marine Park (2010)[2.22 MB, 107 pages] with set levels for specific pollutants, which when exceeded prompt managers to take action.
 The guidelines focus on levels of sediments, nutrients and pesticides — the main catchment run-off pollutants that affect water quality on the Great Barrier Reef.

 A list of Great Barrier Reef basins that have catchment level water quality objectives include:

 - Wet Tropics region including all waters of the Daintree, Mossman, Barron, Mulgrave-Russell and Trinity Inlet, Johnstone, Tully, Murray, Hinchinbrook Island and Herbert River basins